 The majority of deforestation caused by soybean production occurs in South America.
-The tropical climate and relative availability of space (that is once the trees are removed) makes this an ideal region for growing soy.
-The Brazilian Cerrado region, Amazon Rainforest, Gran Chaco and the Atlantic Forest of South America are the major areas at risk from soy-related deforestation.
+The tropical climate and relative availability of space (that is once the trees are removed) make this an ideal region for growing soy.
+The Brazilian Cerrado region, Amazon Rainforest, Gran Chaco, and the Atlantic Forest of South America are the major areas at risk from soy-related deforestation.
 These regions are known for their biodiversity and deforestation is quickly endangering the animals who call these forests home.
 Not to mention the greenhouse gas emissions that are related to the destruction of these forests.
 Deforestation related to soy production in Brazil is responsible for 29 percent of the country’s greenhouse gas emissions.
 (The irony of Killer Tofu is not lost on us.)

 The USDA estimates that the area of Brazil that is devoted to cultivating soy plantations will reach 30 million hectares by 2020.
 That’s an area the same size as the Philippines.
-Over 80 percent of agricultural lands in Paraguayan region of Gran Chaco are devoted to soy.
+Over 80 percent of agricultural lands in the Paraguayan region of Gran Chaco are devoted to soy.
 Worldwide, the size of land that is devoted to soy cultivation reaches an area the size of Germany, Belgium, France and the Netherlands … combined.

 2. Who is Eating All This Soy?

-While soy is popularly associated with a variety of dairy-free and meat-free products, such as soy milk, soy cheese and the illustrious tofu, the bulk of the world’s soy is NOT consumed by people.
+While soy is popularly associated with a variety of dairy-free and meat-free products, such as soy milk, soy cheese, and the illustrious tofu, the bulk of the world’s soy is NOT consumed by people.
 Around 70 percent of the world’s soy is fed directly to livestock and only six percent of soy is turned into human food, which is mostly consumed in Asia.
-The rest of soy is turned into soybean oil.
+The rest of the soy is turned into soybean oil.

 3. Why Are We Feeding Soybeans to Livestock?